zulip/zulip-flutter/README.md

 ### Editing API types

+We support Zulip Server 4.0 and later.
+For API features added in newer versions, use `TODO(server-N)` comments (like those you see in the existing code.)

 When editing the files in `lib/api/model/`, use the following command to keep the generated files up to date:
 ```